The Québec maritime Blog

 We will lend you all the equipment you need for your lessons: wetsuit (men’s, women’s and children’s sizes), boots, harness, kite, surfboard, etc. If you have kitesurfed before, you can rent or purchase equipment on site.

-Aérosport also offers other sporting activities, such as sea kayaking and buggy.
+Aérosport also offers other sporting activities, such as sea kayaking and kite buggying.

-So, do you want to see what Québec maritime has to offer from up high?
+So, do you want to see what the maritime regions of Québec have to offer from up high?
 If you are a little concerned about trying out these activities, there is nothing to worry about.
 Anyone can enjoy them because you go at your own pace, according to your level of experience.